OpenRefine/OpenRefine/docs/docs/manual/exploring.md

 ### Dates

-A “date” type is created when a column is [transformed into dates](transforming#to-date), when an expression is used to [convert cells to dates](grelfunctions#todateo-b-monthfirst-s-format1-s-format2-) or when individual cells are set to have the data type “date.”
+A “date” type is created when a column is [transformed into dates](transforming#to-date), when an expression is used to [convert cells to dates](grelfunctions#todateo-b-monthfirst-s-format1-s-format2-) or when individual cells are set to have the data type “date”.

 Date-formatted data in OpenRefine relies on a number of conversion tools and standards.
 For something to be considered a date in OpenRefine, it will be converted into the ISO-8601-compliant extended format with time in UTC: YYYY-MM-DDTHH:MM:SSZ.